griffithlab/civic-docs/docs/index.rst

 - `ACMG/AMP - Standards and guidelines for the interpretation of sequence variants. <https://www.ncbi.nlm.nih.gov/pubmed/25741868>`_
 - `ClinGen - Somatic cancer variant curation and harmonization through consensus minimum variant level data (MVLD). <https://www.ncbi.nlm.nih.gov/pubmed/27814769>`_
 - `AMP/ASCO/CAP - Standards and guidelines for the interpretation and reporting of sequence variants in cancer. <https://www.ncbi.nlm.nih.gov/pubmed/27993330>`_
+- `ClinGen/CGC/VICC - Standards for the classification of pathogenicity of somatic variants in cancer (oncogenicity). <https://pubmed.ncbi.nlm.nih.gov/35101336/>`_
 - `Evaluating the Clinical Validity of Gene-Disease Associations: An Evidence-Based Framework Developed by the Clinical Genome Resource <https://www.ncbi.nlm.nih.gov/pubmed/28552198>`_
 - `Standardized decision support in next generation sequencing reports of somatic cancer variants <https://www.ncbi.nlm.nih.gov/pubmed/24768039>`_

 The CIViC Ecosystem of Collaborators, Moderators, and Other Stakeholders
 ------------------------------------------------------------------------

-The CIViC project aims to facilitate a collaborative ecosystem of research scientists, clinical scientists, and patient advocates dedicated to curating an accurate and relevant database of clinical interpretations of cancer variants.
-The diagram below shows how the various stakeholders in the CIViC ecosystem collaborate to curate and utilize the database.
+The CIViC project aims to facilitate a collaborative ecosystem of research scientists, clinical scientists, and patient advocates dedicated to curating an accurate and relevant knowledgebase of clinical interpretations of cancer variants.
+A principle goal of CIViC is to systematically document the evidence that supports any variant interpretation.
+The diagram below shows how the various stakeholders in the CIViC ecosystem collaborate to curate and utilize the knowledgebase.

 .. thumbnail:: images/GP-125_CIViC_main-process_v5b.png

 Using the CIViC Help Docs
 -------------------------
-Navigate the CIViC Help Docs with the navigation menu to the left of each page or the Table of Contents below. :doc:`About <about>` pages provide a high level overview of the CIViC resource. :doc:`Using CIViC <using>` pages provide detailed instructions (including videos) on how to browse, search, and use CIViC data. :doc:`Curating CIViC <curating>` pages provide general instruction on curating content in the knowledgebase and :doc:`CIViC Knowledge Model <model>` pages provide detailed definitions and curation instruction for each concept/field in CIViC.
+Navigate the CIViC Help Docs with the navigation menu to the left of each page or the Table of Contents below. :doc:`About <about>` pages provide a high level overview of the CIViC resource. :doc:`Using CIViC <using>` pages provide detailed instructions (including videos) on how to browse, search, and use CIViC data. :doc:`Curating CIViC <curating>` pages provide general instruction for contributor (curators and editors) on how to add content to the knowledgebase and :doc:`CIViC Knowledge Model <model>` pages provide detailed definitions and curation instruction for each concept/field in CIViC.
 Finally, :doc:`CIViC API <api>` and :doc:`Get Help <help>` pages provide additional guidance on using the CIViC API and getting more help.

 .. toctree::
    :maxdepth: 2